Shop in stock lights for faster shipping

 Mar 26, 2024

-Different rooms have different purposes and styles – and just like you wouldn’t place a bed in the kitchen or a pantry in your library, some different types of lighting are better suited to some rooms rather than others.
+Different rooms have different purposes and styles – and just like you wouldn’t place a bed in the kitchen or a pantry in your library, different lighting types are better suited to different rooms.

 Great lighting sets a mood and expresses your personality, ideally – but it’s also functional.
-In this blog, we’ll outline some of the different types of lighting, what they’re best used for, and suggest some products for each lighting type.
+In this blog, we’ll outline three different types of lighting options - ambient, task, and accent lighting.
+We’ll further explain what they’re best used for, and suggest some examples for each lighting type.

 Four table lights by Gantri placed side by side, from left to right: the Kobble Table Light, Smoothy Table Light, Fold Table Light, and Argizari Table Light.

-Home lighting can be broken down into three main categories: ambient lighting, accent lighting, and task lighting.
+Different lighting types for homes can be broken down into three main categories: ambient lighting, accent lighting, and task lighting.
 To create the most successful and stylish lighting solution for your space, it helps to know each of them well; their mood, function, and the unique atmosphere each type brings into a living space.

-What follows will be an introduction to each of these lighting design philosophies, and examples for incorporating them into your space.
+What follows will be an introduction to different kinds of lighting options for homes, their unique design philosophies, and examples for incorporating them into your space.

 The Baltra Lantern Floor Light illuminates the space beside a bed and sets the mood for a relaxing vibe.